cu-esiil-edu/esiil-stars-student-webpages/index.md

 Once you have a GitHub account, get started by creating a new **repository** for your webpage.
 There are several ways to accomplish this task.
 One way is to go to your profile page on GitHub and select the **Repositories** tab from the menu near the top of the page.

+> **NOTE:** A repository contains all of your project's files and each file's revision history.
+You can discuss and manage your project's work within the repository.

 <img src="https://raw.githubusercontent.com/cu-esiil-edu/esiil-stars-student-webpages/main/images/repositories.png">

 From here, you can select the green **New** button on the right to get started.